 2. Nature Gear Window Bird Feeder

-Nature Gear’s best bird feeder has a unique design element to it that allows you to attach it directly to your window using triple suction cups.
+Nature Gear has a unique design element to it that allows you to attach it directly to your window using triple suction cups.
 The suction cups adhere nicely to your windows, and they make it easy to move and adjust the feeder as you see fit.
-The feed tray is removable, and it makes it very easy to refill the bird feeder without detaching it from the window.
-It has a durable weatherproof design that helps to shield both the birds and their food from the elements while giving you a nice view of the action.
+The feed tray is removable, and it makes it very easy to refill without detaching it from the window.
+It has a durable weatherproof design that helps to shield both the variety of birds and their food from the elements while giving you a nice view of the action.

-This best bird feeder has an enclosed design that stops squirrels from making their way inside, and the integrated moisture removal system helps prevent mold from forming on the seed.
+This is squirrel proof with an enclosed design that stops squirrels from making their way inside, and the integrated moisture removal system helps prevent mold from forming on the seed.
 Every feeder has a 100% satisfaction guarantee attached to it to give you greater peace of mind.
 It has crystal-clear acrylic walls, and there is a larger access space for bigger birds to fit through.

 - Has a unique clear design